 Additionally, there was a device in preclinical trials in 2017 that was fabricated to deliver cells.
 This product was called an "automated injection device for intradermal delivery of a cell-based therapy".
 The current status of the product is unknown and the device is not currently patented or on the market.
-The limitation to this device is that it delivers solutions directly into a patient via the hypodermic needle and has not been proven to be compatible with the connection tubing / catheter system that is needed for the injections.
-Although it may be easy to operate by pushing the trigger button, the disadvantage is that the flow rate of the solution is not tailored for the 30 and 60 section injection times for 0.5 mL of solution in the 1 mL syringe which is needed for intramyocardial stem cell injection procedure.
+The limitation to this device is that it delivers solutions directly into a patient via the hypodermic needle and has not been proven to be compatible with the connection tubing-catheter system that is needed for the injections.
+Although it may be easy to operate by pushing the trigger button, the flow rate of the solution is not tailored to the 30 and 60 second injection times for 0.5 mL of solution in the 1 mL syringe which is required for intramyocardial stem cell injection procedures.
 The device can be seen in Figure 3 below.